miqueleg/protonation-optimizer/README.md

 ## Limitations

-- Only handles the two neutral tautomers (HID and HIE), not the protonated form (HIP)
+- Only handles the two neutral tautomers via QM (HID and HIE), not the protonated form (HIP).
+The latest is only determined via pKa calculation
 - Processes each histidine independently; for histidines in close proximity, results may not capture cooperative effects (not yet)
 - Requires proper installation and configuration of xTB and Open Babel